 Grocery shopping is a logical place to start as our food is responsible for bringing so much waste into our homes.

-With your biggest offenders in mind, write down some ideas of the things you could do to reduce that pile of trash!
+With your biggest offenders in mind, write down some ideas that would reduce your pile of trash!

 If you’re getting through several bottles of soft drinks a week then your list might look like this:

 We’ve had a soda stream for years and it’s great for when we have guests or kids parties.

 We even used it at our wedding with some elderflower cordial that my sister made.